 An invoice is a document a business creates and sends to a client to request payment for services rendered.
 In simpler terms, an invoice is a bill, just like any other type of bill you might receive, such as for utilities or even at a restaurant.
 The key difference between a bill and an invoice is which industries use the term.
 Service-industry businesses and independent contractors tend to prefer to use the term invoice.

 That said, the process you’ll follow for how to create an invoice is certainly different than what you’d find at a restaurant.
-If you’re doing most of your business online, as many business owners now are, the most efficient approach is to streamline the process by creating an online invoice.
+If you’re doing most of your business online, as many business owners now are, the most efficient approach is to streamline the process by creating online invoices.

 Why Do I Need to Create an Invoice?